f4exb/sdrangel/Readme.md

 Then you should be all set to build the software with `cmake` and `make` as discussed earlier.

+  - Note1: if you are on Leap you will need a more recent g++ compiler so in place of `gcc-c++` use `gcc5-c++` or `gcc6-c++` then add the following in the cmake command: `-DCMAKE_C_COMPILER=/usr/bin/gcc-6 -DCMAKE_CXX_COMPILER=/usr/bin/g++-6` (for gcc 6) and then `-DCMAKE_INSTALL_PREFIX:PATH=...` for the custom install path (not `-DCMAKE_INSTALL_PREFIX=...`)
+  - Note2: On Leap and aarch64 architectures you will need to build and install `libnanomsg` from [source](https://github.com/nanomsg/nanomsg)
-  - Note1 for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
+  - Note3 for udev rules: installed udev rules for BladeRF and HackRF are targetted at Debian or Ubuntu systems that have a plugdev group for USB hotplug devices.
 This is not the case in openSUSE.
 To make the udev rules file compatible just remove the `GROUP` parameter on all lines and change `MODE` parameter to `666`.
-  - Note2: A package has been created in OpenSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
+  - Note4: A package has been created in OpenSUSE thanks to Martin, see: [sdrangel](https://build.opensuse.org/package/show/hardware:sdr/sdrangel).
 It is based on the latest release on master branch.

 <h2>Fedora</h2>